rvarttinen/spring-example-magic/README.md

 Once the container is built, it is time for deployment:

 ```
-docker run -p 8888:8080 -t autocorrect/spring-boot-magic:latest
+docker run -p 8080:8080 -t autocorrect/spring-boot-magic:latest
 ```

 ### Testing the deployed container
-As the Tomcat web container bundled with Spring Boot exposes the service on port 8080 by default.
+The Tomcat web container bundled with Spring Boot exposes the service on port 8080 by default.

 Use PostMan or your client of choice to check that the service is responding. using 'curl':